yuen0917/mmwave-gesture-mobility/README.md

 1. Publishers:
    - Responsible for sending (pushing) messages
-   - Example in your code:
+   - Example in my code:

     ```python
     # This is a publisher that sends Joy messages